Ashkettle/tower/README.md

-# Phaser 3 Webpack Project Template (Modified)
+# Phaser 3 Tower Defense Game

-A Template for Phaser 3 - Modified and made generic for my purposes

 ## Install and run

-`./install.sh`
+`npm start`  Run on port 8000

+Bundle file in build folder for deployment